Svakinn/SplitTowel/README.md

 Bundling:
 ---------
 Instead of using the .Net Web Optimization Framework, Hot Towel demonstrates, we now use open source bundler solution to bundle and minify CSS and JavaScripts when the web project is compiled.
+*Note: the build folder for the bundle ("bundler") is not visible from the project solution explorer.
+It is just a folder that ships with the solution.*

 App.ts:
 -------